 The parties agree that any xerographically or electronically reproduced copy of this fully-executed agreement shall have the same legal force and effect as any copy bearing original signatures of the parties.
 This agreement constitutes the entire agreement between the parties concerning the subject matter thereof.

-STUDENT understands they are not required to participate in PROJECT, but if they do so, then the terms of this agreement apply.
+STUDENT understands they are not required to participate in PROJECT.

+STUDENT acknowledges and agrees that all information, including CONFIDENTIAL INFORMATION, transmitted by COMPANY is provided "AS IS" and without warranty, express, implied or otherwise, regarding its use, results, accuracy or performance.

+This Agreement shall be governed by and construed in accordance with the laws of the State of Michigan, except that any Michigan’s choice-of-law provisions that would serve to apply the law of a different state or country shall not apply.
+Any dispute under this Agreement not otherwise resolved by the parties, shall be resolved by a court of competent jurisdiction in Ingham County, Michigan, and the parties agree to the exclusive jurisdiction of such courts.

 STUDENT’s obligations and responsibilities under this agreement will continue after completion of PROJECT and/or conclusion of their involvement with PROJECT.